 Sectors could be wind, water, weather… they can be economic, social, biological, or any combination of the above.
 Every sector has needs, resources, yields, wastes, and relationships that influence the whole system.

 A work-zone is a sector, with uses, yields, and wastes.
 A children’s play area is a sector, and has needs and resources associated with it.
-The cold, moldy side of the basement is a sector (AND a microclimate–we’ll get to that next week), with opportunities intrinsic (mushrooms, anyone?)“Invisible structures” are mostly sectors as well, and so is your “inner landscape.”
+The cold, moldy side of the basement is a sector (AND a microclimate–we’ll get to that in this article), with opportunities intrinsic (mushrooms, anyone?)“Invisible structures” are mostly sectors as well, and so is your “inner landscape.”

 Every site, no matter where you are, has a complex labyrinth of sectors to consider when making choices about your design.
 Sector analysis will help you identify microclimates and discover opportunities that weren’t obvious at first glance.
 The more you know, the better decisions you can make.

 Identifying risks and designing solutions